Have you ever wondered where radio stations get their music?

 Paid music is appropriate when you can’t obtain free tracks for a particular artist.

 Sometimes acquiring popular music for free may involve violating copyright infringement laws.
 Or downloading low-quality versions.

 iTunes has more than forty-five million songs with zero ads and over 500 million active users.
-You can download and listened to tracks offline, or sync them with your Apple device.
+You can download and listen to tracks offline or sync them with your Apple device.